toddbigelow/Get_Clean_Data_Project/CodeBook.md

 ## Scripts

-This work utilizes one R script, run_analysis.r, which performs the tasks listed below in Transformations.
+This work utilizes one R script, "run_analysis.r", which performs the tasks listed below in Transformations.

 ## Variables